-If you want to monetize with affiliate links, then start adding them from the start, so you don’t have to go back and add them later.
+If you want to monetize with affiliate links, start adding them from the start so you don’t have to go back and add them later.

 19. What is your best advice for someone who wants to make a full-time income from blogging?